Skip to Content

 Want more Washington content?
 Head to our Washington Travel Guides to explore National Parks, popular day hikes and best things to do around Seattle.

-We hope this Mt Pilchuck Trail hiking guide helps with planning your day hike near Granite Falls in Washington!
+We hope this guide to hiking Mt Pilchuck Trail helps with planning your visit to Washington!

 Mark and Kristen